g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

 set routing-instances VRF-EVPN vrf-table-label
 ```

-To show you the difference between this VRF and the L3VPN VRF, when you want to see the routes from a VRF, if you not complete the command with inet.0 ou bgp.l3vpn.0, Junos shows both tables, the primary table that is bgp.l3vpn.0 and the secondary table, where the Junos put the inet routes correctly.
+To highlight the difference between this EVPN-stitched VRF and a legacy L3VPN VRF, consider how Junos displays the routing tables.
+In L3VPN, if you look at a VRF without specifying inet.0 or bgp.l3vpn.0, Junos displays both: the primary table (bgp.l3vpn.0) and the secondary table where the routes are properly injected.
 ```
 root@R1> show route table VRF-C2-SPOKE detail